-I wrote a post last year about Rory McIlroy’s golf swing and what I didn’t like about it.
+I wrote a post about Rory McIlroy’s golf swing earlier and what I didn’t like about it.

-Back then, I wrote about his action through the impact zone,
+Back then, I wrote about his action going back to the top:

 Rory at Impact – Iron